 4. Testing new products

-One of the most important steps in Google’s production process is testing out new products.
+One of the most important steps in Google’s product launch and production process is testing out new products.
 Google invites volunteers from across the globe to test out a new product or the latest feature by participating as beta testers.

 5. Working with customer feedback to make improvements in the product